calmm-js/partial.lenses/README.md

 ```

 At the time of writing, various operations on *partial lenses have been
-optimized for common cases*, but there is definitely still room for improvement.
+optimized for common cases*, but there is definitely a lot of room for
+improvement.

 The above benchmarks use the following definitions: